A Brand New Life (1973 film): Release

-The movie debuted on ABC on February 20, 1973 as the "ABC Tuesday Movie of the Week".
+The movie debuted on ABC on February 20, 1973, as the "ABC Tuesday Movie of the Week".
 It was the ninth-most viewed primetime offering of the week in the United States, with a 23.6 rating.

+Reception

-It received positive reviews, with Howard Thompson of The New York Times stating, "most made-for-TV movies emerge like assembly-line lard, but "A Brand New Life" is a joy," and calling it "literate, moving, amusing and genuinely sophisticated in its quiet, observant wisdom."
+The film received positive reviews, with Howard Thompson of The New York Times stating, "most made-for-TV movies emerge like assembly-line lard, but 'A Brand New Life' is a joy" and calling it "literate, moving, amusing and genuinely sophisticated in its quiet, observant wisdom."